Are you working to make your museum more relevant in your community?

 The coming decades will bring massive social, technological, economic, environmental, and political changes in our society and these forces will contribute to the stress that communities experience.
 The California Association of Museums (CAM) believes museums can play a role in preparing for, and responding to, these challenges by exploring where current trends may take us, identifying preferred futures, and helping bring them into being.

-To assist its members take on such a role and develop 21st century skills, CAM has launched Leaders of the Future: Museum Professionals Developing Strategic Foresight project and has provided strategic foresight training to museum leaders, both longstanding and emerging.
-This program is funded in part by a 21st Century Professionals Leadership grant from the Institute of Museum and Library Services and the James Irvine Foundation.
+To assist its members take on such a role and develop 21st century skills, CAM conducted the Leaders of the Future: Museum Professionals Developing Strategic Foresight project to provide strategic foresight training to museum leaders, both longstanding and emerging.
+This program was funded in part by a 21st Century Professionals Leadership grant from the Institute of Museum and Library Services and the James Irvine Foundation.

-The Leaders of the Future online group will also be sharing a series of Foresight Research Reports developed as part of the project learning experience.
+Participants in CAM’s Leaders of the Future project are pleased to share a series of Foresight Research Reports developed as part of the project learning experiences.
+These reports are available as PDFs by clicking the title of the report below:

 We hope you will join us as we work to turn the massive and expected external shifts in California into opportunities rather than challenges for our museums.